– Vertebral Body Compression Fractures

-Bones are the third most common location where cancer cells spread and metastasize.3 Each year, about 100,000 cases of bone metastasis are reported in the United States.2 Bone metastases occur when cancer cells gain access to the blood stream, reach the bone marrow, begin to multiply and then grow new blood vessels to obtain oxygen and food—which in turn causes the cancer cells to grow more and spread.
+Bones are the third most common location where cancer cells spread and metastasize.3 Each year, about 100,000 cases of bone metastasis are reported in the United States.2 Bone metastases occur when cancer cells gain access to the bloodstream, reach the bone marrow, begin to multiply, and then grow new blood vessels to obtain oxygen and food—which in turn causes the cancer cells to grow more and spread.

 Some bone metastases become painful because the tumor eats away at the bone, creating holes that make the bone thin and weak.
-As the bones are replaced with tumor, nerve endings in and around the bone send pain signals to the brain.
+As the bones are replaced with tumors, nerve endings in and around the bone send pain signals to the brain.
 If left untreated, bone metastases can eventually cause the bone to fracture—seriously affecting a patient’s quality of life.2 This is particularly true for long bones of the extremities where a fracture may render a limb nonfunctional.
 These patients may require surgical intervention to restore the function of their limbs.
 More commonly, metastases involve the ribs, pelvis, and spine.

 For the most part, the goal of treating bone tumors is not curative, but rather palliative by reducing pain, preventing additional bone destruction, and improving function.

 In treating cancer patients with painful bone metastases, interventional radiologists may use a form of treatment called kyphoplasty or vertebroplasty.